entrostat/git-secret-action/README.md

 There are a few things that still need to be added to the project to get it to a complete state.
 They are listed below:

-- [ ] Add the ability to specify a passphrase
 - [ ] Add the ability to specify a path to the GPG key instead of using an environment variable
 - [ ] Add the ability to force reveal the secrets (sometimes you may want to overwrite existing files)